 What is a commercial tenant?

-A commercial tenant is someone who has a commercial lease, the legally binding contract between the landlord and the business that occupies the property.
+This is someone who has a commercial lease, the legally binding contract between the landlord and the business that occupies the property.
 The lease gives the business the right to use it for business or commercial purposes and usually lasts for a set period of time.
 The tenant pays the landlord the agreed rent while the lease also defines the different terms and conditions that apply to both parties.

-Reasons to evict a commercial tenant
+Reasons to evict a tenant with a commercial lease

-Other reasons for commercial tenant eviction could be that the business has broken some terms of the lease, such as the type of business being carried out.
+Other reasons for eviction could be that the business has broken some terms of the lease, such as the type of business being carried out.
 It may even be a situation where there is illegal activity or there has been damage caused to the property.

 How to evict a commercial tenant with a lease?